oppia/oppia-web-developer-docs/Google-Summer-of-Code-2018.md

 1. Add support for creators to store written versions of the audio translations, so that if the exploration content changes it is easy for the creators to update these written versions and re-record the audio.
 (At some point in the future we might also surface these to the student.)
 1. Allow students to flag audio translations that they can't understand.

+### Questions frontend

+**Aim:** In order to practice skills, students need a way to be given randomly-selected questions from a question bank.
+The backend for questions has already been built, but the frontend has not been started yet.
+The aim of this project is to implement the frontend interfaces for question editing and question practice.
+Questions are currently used in three places: at the beginning of a lesson (as recaps), at the end of a lesson (as post-tests / final challenges), and as standalone practice.

+**Skills/knowledge required:**
+* AngularJS (and a bit of Python)
+* UI/UX design

+**Difficulty:** Medium/Hard

+**Potential mentors:** @seanlip (primary), @tjiang11

+**Suggested milestones:**
+1. Implement a basic editor UI for adding, viewing and editing new questions associated with a specific skill.
+1. Implement a standalone frontend for repetitive practice of questions that pertain to a particular skill (or set of skills).
+1. Find a clean way to incorporate functionality for randomized questions into the beginning and end of an exploration (which the creator can optionally enable), so that instead of hard-coding the recap/final questions, a creator can just specify the skills for which questions should be asked.

+**Notes:**
+* Much, but not all, of the Questions backend has already been built.
+So, the bulk of the work for this project will take place in the frontend (though there may be a few small Python seams that need to be implemented).
+* The proposal should describe how a learner would access the standalone questions frontend (e.g. do they do so via their learner dashboard, or from the relevant collection page, or either?) as well as the desired UX for the standalone questions frontend.

 ## "Creator Experience" Projects

 ### Lesson translation dashboard